ajinzrathod/github-repo-searcher/README.md

 ### Database Schema

-The application automatically creates the required database tables using Flyway migrations on startup.
-The schema
+The application automatically creates the required database tables using **Flyway migrations** on startup.
+Flyway is used for database schema versioning and migration management.

-includes:
+The schema includes:

 - Repository details storage (ID, name, description, owner, language, stars, forks, etc.)
 - Full GitHub API response storage for complete data preservation
 - Optimized indexes for filtering and sorting operations

+Migration files are located in `src/main/resources/db/migration/` and are automatically applied when the application starts.

 ### Stopping the Application